What is identity management?

 Identity management is a method of verifying the identities of network entities and the level of access for enterprise network resources.
 It helps keep IT systems, networks and data secure.

 What is the goal of identity management?

-The main goal of identity management (also referred to as ID Management or IdM) is to ensure that only authenticated users, whether individuals or devices, are granted access to the specific applications, components, and systems for which they are authorized.
+The main goal of identity management (also referred to as ID management or IdM) is to ensure that only authenticated users, whether individuals or devices, are granted access to the specific applications, components and systems for which they are authorised.
 Because IT security is closely associated with access control, identity management serves as a critical component of overall IT security.

 How does identity management work?